glasgow shawlands homes victorian terraces terraced sandstone 1900s heat pump

 A word of caution: Don’t seal your house so tight that it can’t breathe.
 You need a bit of airflow to stop mold and damp from moving in.
 Never block your kitchen or bathroom extractor fans or those little “trickle vents” on the top of your windows.

-• The Switch-Off: Turning things off at the wall can save the average Scottish home about £40 a year.
+• Switch-Off: Turning things off at the wall can save the average Scottish home about £40 a year.

 • The Kitchen Culprit: Only boil the water you actually need in the kettle.
 An electric kettle uses a massive amount of power—around 3.0 kW.